-16. That Honua'ula Partners, LLC, its successors and permitted assigns, shall provide a Sewage Disposal Analysis that has been reviewed and commented on by the State Department of Health, the State Department of Land and Natural Resources, the County Department of Environmental Management, and the County Department of Water Supply prior to Project District Phase II approval.
+16. That Honua'ula Partners, LLC, its successors and permitted assigns, shall provide a Sewage Disposal Analysis that has been reviewed and commented on by the State Department of

+Health, the State Department of Land and Natural Resources, the County Department of Environmental Management, and the County Department of Water Supply prior to Project District Phase II approval.
 The Sewage Disposal Analysis, along with reviews and comments, shall be submitted to the Maui County Council for review and the project shall be subject to additional conditions or amendments by the Maui County Council if warranted by the Sewage Disposal Analysis.

 Discussion: As discussed in Section 4.8.2 (Wastewater System) Honua'ula will not rely upon or burden any County wastewater system.
 Instead, Honua'ula Partners, LLC will either participate in the operation of a private WWRF and system that accommodates the needs of Honua'ula (Alternative 1) or provide a WWRF on-site (Alternative 2).
 The Preliminary Engineering Report prepared for Honua'ula (Appendix P) provides preliminary information regarding wastewater.
 For a more detailed analysis Honua'ula Partners, LLC has engaged Brown and Caldwell Engineers to prepare a Draft Honua'ula Sewage Disposal Analysis.
-In accordance with this condition, the Analysis will be submitted to the State DOH and DLNR and the County DEM and DWS for review and comment before Project District Phase II approval.
-The Analysis, along with reviews and comments, will then be submitted to the Maui County Council for review.
+In accordance with this condition, the Analysis will be has been submitted to the State DOH and DLNR and the County DEM and DWS for review and comment before Project District Phase II approval.
+These agencies have since provided comments and subsequently, The the Analysis, along with reviews and comments, will then be was submitted to the Maui County Council on May 11, 2010 for review.
+After receiving the Analysis, the Maui County Council accepted the Analysis and did not subject Honua'ula to any additional conditions or amendments.
+As a result, Condition 16 has been fully satisfied.